google-research/ml-for-systems-taxonomy/README.md

 Author: Martin Maas, Google Research, Brain Team

 This repository contains the supplementary survey/bibliography for "A Taxonomy of ML for Systems Problems", to appear in IEEE Micro.
+See `bibliography.md` for a formatted version of the bibliography.